cedar-policy/rfcs/text/0055-remove-unspecified.md

 - `Arbitrary`: same issue as “any”
 - `Unspecified`: potential for confusion with partial evaluation “unknown”
 - `Mock`: implies that this entity type should be used for debugging/testing

-### `Default` vs. `EntityUid(__cedar::Default::"eid")`

-Under the current proposal, there are two ways to pass an unspecified entity into a `Request`: `RequestEntity::Default` and `RequestEntity::EntityUid(__cedar::Default::"eid")`.
-Both are equivalent, although the latter allows the user to assign an particular name ("eid") to the entity, which could be helpful when debugging error messages.
-When using the `Default` variant, Cedar will assign the entity id "principal", "action", or "resource" depending on where the entity is used in the request.

 ### Upgrade strategy